Estimate Time7 min

 4. Consider long-term investments

-If you have a healthy emergency fund of 6 months or more, you've paid down any other high-interest debt (our guideline is 6% or higher), and you're capturing the full employer match for your workplace retirement savings account, then you may want to consider longer-term investments for your extra funds.
+If you have emergency savings of 6 months or more, you've paid down any other high-interest debt (our guideline is 6% or higher), and you're capturing the full employer match for your workplace retirement savings account, then you may want to consider longer-term investments for your extra funds.

 Stocks and bonds.
 These are probably what come to mind when you think about how to start investing.
 A stock gives you partial ownership in an individual company, while a bond is a loan you give to a government, agency, or corporation that is repaid with interest.
 You could potentially make money if the stocks you hold rise in value—or lose money if they drop.
 Bonds typically make interest payments until a set date.